cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/preferences.rst

 Preferences, their use and examples of using them, are described in the :ref:`Administration Manual: Preferences <preferences>`.

-For the remainder of this API, it is assumed that the preferences you are using is defined by the ``<base-url>``, as described under :ref:`Conventions <http-restful-api-conventions>`.
+For the remainder of this API, it is assumed that the preferences you are using are defined by the ``<base-url>``, as described under :ref:`Conventions <http-restful-api-conventions>`.

 Set Preferences